 Does a rising tide lift all boats?

 There is little debate that economic inequality is near its highest levels since World War II.
 (Although its impact has been challenged by some.)
 But it could be argued that growing inequality would not matter so long as the rising economic tide were to lift all boats, so to speak.
-In other words, so long as people on the lowest rungs of the socioeconomic ladder were increasing their economic prosperity over time, growing inequality may not concern us as much.
+In other words, so long as people on the lowest rungs of the socioeconomic ladder were increasing their economic prosperity over time, growing inequality should be less concerning.

 But is this the case?

 An August 2018 study by the Pew Research Center finds that for most U.S. workers, inflation-adjusted wages have not moved in the last 40 years.
 And most wage gains have gone to the highest earners.
 (Although it should be noted that non-wage benefits such as employer-sponsored retirement plans and health insurance have increased more than wages over this period.)